-The actor who played Urkel, Jaleel White, had no formal acting training, then made the character his own.
-As soon as the show gained a substantial viewership, fans were over the moon for Urkel.
-But let’s see why everyone couldn’t get enough of the guy who said: “Did I do that?”
+The actor who played Steve Urkel, Jaleel White, had no formal acting training, but through sheer will and determination was able to make the character his own.
+In fact, everyone’s love of Urkel quickly cast the young actor into the spotlight, and he quickly became the show’s star.
+But why exactly was everyone so in love with the guy who said: “Did I do that?”

 It Was Spinoff Of Perfect Strangers

 Family Matters began with Jo Marie Payton playing Harriette Winslow, whose character originated in the third season of Perfect Strangers.
-In the end, Family Matters emerged the victor, running a full season longer than Perfect Strangers.
+Once Family Matters took off though, it eventually surpassed its predecessor, running a full season longer than Perfect Strangers.

 In the pilot episode, “The Mama Who Came To Dinner” the family had also opened their home to Carl’s street-wise mother, Estelle, played by Rosetta LeNoire.
 The popular sitcom would be a mainstay of ABC’s TGIF lineup from 1989 until 1997.